 Can Enlarged Prostate Cause Urine Infection

-Nov 23, 2025 · 11 min read
+11 min read

 Imagine the frustration of frequent bathroom trips, the urgent need to urinate that comes without warning, and the nagging feeling that you can't fully empty your bladder.
-For many men, these symptoms are a daily reality, often linked to an enlarged prostate, also known as benign prostatic hyperplasia (BPH).
+Worth adding: for many men, these symptoms are a daily reality, often linked to an enlarged prostate, also known as benign prostatic hyperplasia (BPH).
 But what happens when these urinary issues lead to something more serious, like a urinary tract infection (UTI)?

 Can Enlarged Prostate Cause Urine Infection?